 The records of students who graduated the previous year are reviewed, and a number of these students may be elected as well.
 Therefore, each student is granted at least two opportunities for review by the committee.
 Students who have Incompletes on their transcripts may be denied membership.

-Students must have a minimum of 16 completed credits and not have been subject to a disciplinary action for an academic integrity violation in order to be eligible.
+Students must have a minimum of 16 completed course units and not have been subject to a disciplinary action for an academic integrity violation in order to be eligible.
 It is the practice of the Delta Chapter to elect no more than eight percent of the graduating class each year.
 A small number of juniors is also selected at the spring meeting.